Discrimination in Saudi Arabia: Khadiri

+Many cases of marriage annulment because of the interference of the wife's family who tends to be from tribal affiliation, with their reasoning being that has husband of an "Unequal lineage" because he is of non-Arab origin or he is from an unknown or lesser known tribe, many marriage annulments happened by force by the bride's family or even legally by law.

 Hejazi Hadar

 Hejazi Hadar are Saudi citizens of non-tribal, non-Bedouin origins in the urban areas of Hejaz region, colloquially called Hadar (city-dwellers).
 These include multi-ethnic citizens from Medina and Taif in the Hejaz area, and from Jeddah, Mecca, and Yanbu in the Hejazi part of the Tihamah.
 The Hadar in these places are known by their distinctive dialect yet contrasting physical features.
 Their diversity is largely due to their ancestors migration to Hejaz, cradle of Islam, from all over the world prior or in the early days of the Saudi reign.

 Saudi Bedouins call Saudis of non-Bedouin origins "Sea Refuse" (Tarsh Bahar), a derogatory term largely used for Hejazi Hadar that dates back to the fall of the kingdom of Hejaz.
 "Pilgrims’ remains" (bagaya hujjaj) is another phrase used unflatteringly.

 Hejazi Hadar, on the other hand, consider themselves more sophisticated and civilized, while the Bedouin population see themselves as racially pure.
 Hejazi Hadar sometimes answer back by calling Bedouins Soroob, meaning backward or savage people.
 However, the term Badawi, singular form of Bedouin, is sometimes used on its own to disparagingly mean a provincial, naive, and unsophisticated person.

 Hejazi Hadar, as a minority, face many forms of formal and informal discrimination.
 Employment discrimination is one of those where they are underrepresented in leadership and government positions and are not usually allowed into the military services, with exceptions.
 Social discrimination in marriages also exist on both sides.

 Religious discrimination also exists.
 Though the majority of Hejazi Hadar are Sunni, they, unlike the majority of Bedouin, belong to a variety of Islamic schools of jurisprudence like Sufism.
 All those who don't consider themselves Wahhabis face discrimination for that as well.